Indigenous peoples of the Americas: Animals

 Numerous Native American dog breeds have been used by the people of the Americas, such as the Canadian Eskimo dog, the Carolina dog, and the Chihuahua.
 Some Indigenous peoples in the Great Plains used dogs for pulling travois, while others like the Tahltan bear dog were bred to hunt larger game.
 Some Andean cultures also bred the Chiribaya to herd llamas.
 The vast majority of indigenous dog breeds in the Americas went extinct, due to being replaced by dogs of European origin.

 The Fuegian dog was a domesticated variation of the culpeo that was raised by several cultures in Tierra del Fuego, like the Selkʼnam and the Yahgan.
-It was exterminated by Argentine and Chilean settlers, due to supposedly posing as a threat to livestock.
+It was exterminated by Argentine and Chilean settlers during the Selknam genocide.

 Several bird species, such as turkeys, Muscovy ducks, Puna ibis, and neotropic cormorants were domesticated by various peoples in Mesoamerica and South America to be used for poultry.

-In the Andean region, Indigenous peoples domesticated llamas and alpacas to produce fiber and meat.
-The llama was the only beast of burden in the Americas before European colonization.
+In the Andes, Indigenous peoples domesticated llamas and alpacas to produce fiber and meat.
+The llama was the only beast of burden besides the dog in the Americas before European colonization.

 Guinea pigs were domesticated from wild cavies to be raised for meat consumption in the Andean region.
 Guinea pigs are now widely raised in Western society as household pets.

 In Oasisamerica, several cultures raised scarlet macaws imported from Mesoamerica for their feathers.

 In the Maya civilization, stingless bees were domesticated to produce balché.

 Cochineal were harvested by Mesoamerican and Andean civilizations for coloring fabrics via carminic acid.